 - Why are you bidding your food service?
 The better you understand why you are contemplating a change the easier it will be for you to be successful in finding the right food service vendor. - Be clear about your desired outcome.
 When you know what you want it will be easier to insure your Request for Proposal (RFP) addresses issues that let the vendors know your needs and thus properly present a proposal that address these. - The most important thing you can do is present as many facts as possible.
 The more facts about your college food service the more accurate a bid you will receive and the less chance for disappointment in your decision.
-For a board plan food service include: - a) Hours of service and number of meals per week - b) Annual calendar showing dates board plan will be open, dates closed (holidays, weekends, including if board plan is open or closed on weekends, vacation shutdowns, etc.), days when something special is happening that could impact food service (i.e. Homecoming, no classes on a certain
+Things to share that will impact your price and service include: - a) Hours of service - Annual calendar showing dates food service is open, dates closed (holidays, weekends, vacation shutdowns, etc.), days when something special is happening that could impact food service (i.e. an annual employee pot luck lunch, open limited hours before a holiday)